Xander-de-Keijzer/MasterMind/resources/Theory.md

-# Filter out posible answers based on any answers given
+# Filter out posible questions based on any answers given

 > G = Guess
 > A = Answer (Black,White)